-Thank you for visiting the Augsburg University transportation hub.
+Thank you for visiting the Augsburg University transportation webpage.
 We hope everyone in the Augsburg Community will utilize this page to make informed decisions on how they go to and from campus.
 We encourage you to explore multiple options and also keep the environmental impact of your chosen method of transportation in mind.

 The Augsburg Transportation Task Force developed the Transportation Plan to:

 - Enhance Augsburg’s commitment to the city, its urban location, and environmental stewardship;

 - Maximize the use of other transportation options, including light rail, bus, biking, and ride-sharing;

 - Ensure students access classes, campus services and educational opportunities;

 - Support employees at the Minneapolis campus in getting to work.

 Augsburg University students, staff, and faculty were surveyed in October 2015 to determine their commuting habits and alternative transportation options.
 The 653 (22 percent response rate) respondents primarily commuted to campus by car with 78 percent identifying driving alone as their primary mode of travel.
 The primary mode of transportation for the remaining 22 percent to campus was by transit, foot, bike, or carpool.

 The survey helped identify a baseline for setting transportation goals over the next four to five years.
 The end goal is a 28 percent reduction in single occupancy trips to campus.